Saint Petroc: Veneration

-With Saint Piran and Saint Michael, he is one of the patron saints of Cornwall.
+With Piran and Michael, he is one of the patron saints of Cornwall.
 He was described by Thomas Fuller as "the captain of Cornish saints".

 Humility is a virtue strongly associated with Petroc.
 One of the pervasive stories about this describes his return from the pilgrimage to Rome and Jerusalem.
 As he set foot home in Britain under a heavy rain, he confidently told his companions that it would clear up by morning.
 Instead, the downpour lasted for many days and Petroc, ashamed of his presumptuousness, is said to have left on another pilgrimage, this one of penance.
 Legendarily he travelled as far as India where he is said to have tamed a wolf.
 In iconography, he is frequently depicted with this unlikely pet.
 Also, like several other British saints, Petroc is often shown with a stag.

 In 936, King Athelstan of England annexed Cornwall and granted privilege of sanctuary to Padstow, there only being two other churches in Cornwall with this privilege.

 His feast day is 4 June.
 His major shrine was always at St Petroc's Church, Bodmin.
 In 1177, a Breton stole his relics from Bodmin and gave them to the Abbey of St Meen.
 However, Henry II restored them and, though the relics were thrown out during the English Reformation, their ivory casket is still on public display at St. Petroc's in Bodmin.
 His remains were reputed to have ended up in the bay of Hailemouth near Padstow.
 A list in the Leofric missal and another manuscript list in Exeter Cathedral record that the cathedral possessed relics of the saint.
 It is likely that they had been presented by King Athelstan.

 Petroc is remembered in the Church of England with a commemoration on 4 June.